NBISweden/IgDiscover-legacy/doc/guide.rst

 4. If there is a V gene match, take the sequence *before* it and split it up in the following way.
 Search for the start codon and write the part before it into the **UTR** column.
 Write the part starting with the start column into the **leader** column.

-filtered.tab.gz
+filtered.tsv.gz
 ---------------

-This table is the same as the ``assigned.tab.gz`` table, except that rows containing low-quality matches have been filtered out.
+This table is the same as the ``assigned.tsv.gz`` table, except that rows containing low-quality matches have been filtered out.
 Rows fulfilling any of the following criteria are filtered:

 - The J gene was not assigned